GEC 'Nightwatch 18' F.64318

 Another label on the front reflector is this one relating to the bulkhead's internal fuse.
 The fuse is located behind the black circle - the carrier is screwed into position.

-The gear was tested on the 13th March 1986 - almost 21 years later, it was actually put to use!
+The ballast was produced on the 13th March 1986 - almost 21 years later, it was actually put to use!
 The component in the yellow casing with the potted innards is the ignitor - unlike my Philips MI 26 lantern, a separate ignitor is required.
 The small green component on the left is the capacitor.
+The date code '07TES' in the centre of the gear tray indicates that the fitting was produced in May 1986 (TE).

-This tiny ignitor is suitable for both 10w and 18w lamps.
+This tiny ignitor is suitable for both 10 Watt and 18 Watt lamps.

 The bulkhead was then installed and wired up.
 I switched it on and the old lamp struck up instantly.